 Budget.
 Your budget needs to be more firm at this stage than at any other.
-By focusing on creating and maintaining a great budget you'll be able to begin the long process of creating wealth.
+By focusing on creating and maintaining a great budget you'll be able to be- gin the long process of creating wealth.

 Debt management.
 You'll need to handle your debt like a pro.
-Many people don't believe just how easy it is to tackle debt once they learn how to make business decisions and to place emotions in check.
+It's amazing just how easy it is to tackle debt once you learn how to make business decisions and to place your emotions in check.